-The valuation committee, in conjunction with the Group's external valuers, also compares the changes in the fair value of each asset and liability with relevant external sources to determine whether the change is reasonable.
+The Group, in conjunction with the external valuers, also compares the changes in the fair value of each asset and liability with relevant external sources to determine whether the change is reasonable.

-On an interim basis, the valuation committee and the Group's external valuers present the valuation results to the audit committee and the Group's independent auditors.
+The Group and the external valuers present the valuation results to the audit committee and the Group's independent auditors.
 This includes a discussion of the major assumptions used in the valuations.